Blog Post · Mathematics · AI

 What does this mean concretely?

-Apply the matrix 10 times: \(\lambda_1^{10} = 2^{10} = 1024\), but \(\lambda_2^{10} = 3^{10} = 59\,049\).
+If the matrix is applied ten times in succession, \(\lambda_1^{10} = 2^{10} = 1024\) versus \(\lambda_2^{10} = 3^{10} = 59\,049\).
 The larger eigenvalue dominates.
 After 20 applications: \(2^{20} \approx 10^6\), \(3^{20} \approx 3.5 \times 10^9\).
-The direction of \(\mathbf{v}_2\) overwhelms everything else.
+The direction of \(\mathbf{v}_2\) then overwhelms everything else.

 Why eigenvalues determine convergence

-The key formula: \(A^n = V\,\Lambda^n\,V^{-1}\), where \(\Lambda\) is the diagonal matrix of eigenvalues.
+The key formula reads \(A^n = V\,\Lambda^n\,V^{-1}\), where \(\Lambda\) is the diagonal matrix of eigenvalues.
+It describes intuitively that the effect of repeated matrix application is fully determined by the powers of the eigenvalues:

-• If \(|\lambda| < 1\): \(\lambda^n \to 0\) – the component vanishes.
+• For \(|\lambda| < 1\), \(\lambda^n \to 0\); the corresponding component vanishes.

-• If \(|\lambda| = 1\): stays constant.
+• For \(|\lambda| = 1\), it remains constant.

 Try it yourself